-The table below shows the data structure required to combine the Order ID, Market ID, System ID, and GTC Indicator to obtain the full UTP matching engine Order ID.
+By combining a 4-byte Order ID or Trade ID with the Market ID and System ID from the Symbol Mapping message as shown below, you can obtain the corresponding 8-byte ID.
 The table assumes the client byte ordering is Little Endian.
 If the client byte ordering is Big Endian, the byte order is reversed.